 (b) Ecology must prepare a budget for administering the reporting program for the two-year period corresponding to each biennium.
 Ecology must base the budget on the resource requirements identified in the workload analysis for the biennium and must take into account the reporting program account balance at the start of the biennium.

 (4) Allocation methodology.
+Ecology must allocate the reporting program budget among the persons required to report or voluntarily reporting under WAC 173-441-030 according to the following:

+(a) The reporting fee for a person that is required to report or voluntarily reporting under WAC 173-441-030 and is subject to third party verification under section 085 of this chapter is calculated by the equal division of 90 percent of the budget amount by the total number of persons subject to third party verification under section 085 of this chapter in a given calendar year.
+A person required to report or voluntarily reporting multiple reporters under this category must pay a fee for each reporter except where BPA is reporting information on behalf of its preference customers.

-The reporting fee for an owner or operator of a facility required to report under WAC 173-441-030(1) is calculated by the equal division of the budget amount by the total number of facilities required to report GHG emissions under this chapter in a given calendar year.
-A person required to report multiple facilities under WAC 173-441-030(1) must pay a fee for each facility reported.
+(b) The reporting fee for a person that is required to report or voluntarily reporting under WAC 173-441-030 but is not subject to third party verification under section 085 of this chapter is calculated by the equal division of 10 percent of the budget amount by the total number of persons reporting GHG emissions under this chapter not subject to third party verification under section 085 of this chapter in a given calendar year.
+A person required to report or voluntarily reporting multiple reporters under this category must pay a fee for each reporter except where BPA is reporting information on behalf of its preference customers.

 (5) Fee schedule.
-Ecology must issue annually a fee schedule reflecting the reporting fee to be paid per facility or supplier.
+Ecology must issue annually a fee schedule reflecting the reporting fee to be paid per reporter.
 Ecology must base the fee schedule on the budget and workload analysis described above and conducted each biennium.
 Ecology must publish the fee schedule for the following year on or before October 31st of each year.

 (6) Fee payments.
 Fees specified in this section must be paid within sixty days of receipt of ecology's billing statement.
 All fees collected under this chapter must be made payable to the Washington department of ecology.
 A late fee surcharge of fifty dollars or ten percent of the fee, whichever is more, may be assessed for any fee received after ninety days past the due date for fee payment.